Teque5/grcon24/README.md

-# Challenges for GRCon24 (GNU Radio Conference 2024)
+# Challenges for GRCon24

+GNU Radio Conference 2024 in XXXXXXX(location) on XXXX-XX-XX

 ## Overview